MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

 ## September 2021
 ### Find content that’s relevant to you  (Android and iOS)
 Enhance your Power BI experience and productivity by exploring content from your organization that has been picked especially for you.
-It’s there for you under Explore.
+It’s right there for you on the home page under **Recommended**, or on the new **Explore** page.

 ## August 2021
 ### Power BI Goals (preview) now available in the mobile apps (Android and iOS)